XiNiHa/vilay/packages/vilay/README.md

 ## Main Features

-- Based on Vite and vite-plugin-ssr
+- Based on Vite and [vite-plugin-ssr](https://vite-plugin-ssr.com/)
 - Uses React 18, Suspense SSR Streaming enabled by default
 - Deep integration with Relay (Supports render-as-you-fetch)
 - Easy to use

 ## TODO

-- React 18 selective hydration
+- [ ] React 18 selective hydration
-- Runtimes for edge enviroments like Cloudflare Workers
+- [x] Runtimes for edge environments like Cloudflare Workers
-- Image optimization
+- [ ] Image optimization
-- Improve usability
+- [ ] Improve usability

-Look at [the example](/packages/example) to see how the framework work.
+Look at [the example](/packages/example) to see how the framework works.